Calm Down (Busta Rhymes song)

 "Calm Down" is a song by American rapper Busta Rhymes from the album Extinction Level Event 2: The Wrath of God.
-The song features American rapper Eminem and was produced by Scoop DeVille.
-It was released for digital download on July 1, 2014 by The Conglomerate Entertainment and Empire Distribution.
+The song features Eminem and was produced by Scoop DeVille.
+It was released for digital download on July 1, 2014, by The Conglomerate Entertainment and Empire Distribution.

 Background

 In September 2013, Busta Rhymes confirmed the collaboration in an interview with XXL, saying: "I’ve got a six-minute record with Eminem that sounds like we are respectfully trying to battle each other in a way that you probably never heard us battle in our entire careers on a record.
-So it’s lot of real incredibly golden moments for us on this project."
-In January 2014, the song's producer Scoop DeVille spoke about the song in an interview with Vlad TV, saying that "That's the next record that's going to, I'd say destroy the streets of New York and Hip Hop in a lot of ways" and "bring back Busta in a major way."
-He revealed that the song, 6 minutes in length, had been worked on for a long time and was planned to have an accompanying music video as well.
+So it's lot of real incredibly golden moments for us on this project."
+In January 2014, the song's producer Scoop DeVille spoke about the song in an interview with Vlad TV, saying that it would "destroy the streets of New York" and "bring back Busta in a major way."